Marin Cavar

-Marin Cavar (born 18 June 1999) is a Swiss footballer of Croatian descent who plays as a defender.
+Marin Cavar (born 18 June 1999) is a Swiss footballer of Croatian descent who plays as a defender for Brühl.

 Club career

 In 2019, Cavar signed for Italian second division side Chievo after playing for Winterthur in the Swiss second division.
 On 4 August 2020, he debuted for Chievo during a 1–1 draw with Empoli.

 On 3 August 2021, he returned to Winterthur on a two-year contract.

 On 31 August 2022, Cavar moved to Brühl on a season-long loan.
 On 14 January 2023, Cavar's contract with Winterthur was terminated by mutual consent.